spamegg1/reviews/README.md

 ### <a name="softarch"></a> Software Architecture
 https://www.coursera.org/learn/software-architecture

 I decided to take this when I realized [Software Engineering: Introduction](https://www.edx.org/course/software-engineering-introduction-ubcx-softeng1x) is behind a paywall.
+I didn't know at the time but this is a repetition of Software Construction 1 and Udacity's Software Architecture and Design.

 Another verbal course.
 It's like a literature class.
 [Words, words, words, words, words.](https://www.youtube.com/watch?v=-lqqDvWF45w) They hired a nice young acting or dance major student to read all the text from the teleprompter for a nice presentation.
 She clearly has no idea what she is saying.

 This one makes you draw a ton of UML diagrams using some online tools.
 There are more than 20 kinds of UML diagrams.
 Oh my god.
 I felt like I was taking an art class.
 I made my diagrams [reeeeaaal pretty](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/_4b8b74b11840729713d3725d2f08b997_Deployment_Diagram.png?expiry=1591920000000&hmac=8NXnWXX6LIzSv2I1Aagnm-ZBo7VoAQ4ToxpYKAYT6GY).
 It was kinda fun.
 These assignments are all peer-graded.
 You get a free certificate at the end, no paywall, but it's pretty meaningless.